colevandersWands/tdd/README.md

 > TDD ensures the walls won't crumble, BDD ensures the building matches the blueprints.

-This project focuses entirely on TDD, we will discuss BDD later on in the Testing unit.
+These exercises focuses entirely on TDD, BDD will begin to make sense when you start building full web apps.

 [TOP](#index)